-\\ Electives are described under individual subject areas and, depending on the elective/grade level, may include quarter, semester, and yearlong courses.
-Middle School electives include: Art, Chorus, Band, Keyboarding, Digital Applications, Life Planning, and Conditioning.
+Electives are described under individual subject areas and, depending on the elective/grade level, may include quarter or year long courses.
+Middle School electives include: Art, Band, Career Explorations, Chorus, Family & Consumer Science, or Journalism.

 In planning your student's high school program of studies, you will need to be aware of a full range of core academic courses and plan for a rigorous academic level of study.
 If you consider high school courses as they relate to the 16 Career Clusters, then you may focus on career planning and post-secondary education goals.
-Your student's school counselor and career counselor will help you to take interest inventories and ability inventories that may guide your student's academic and career plans.
+Your student's school counselor and career counselor will help you to take interest-inventories and ability-inventories that may guide your student's academic and career plans.